-We're security professionals who have been running workshops for over three years now for youth and adults.
+We're security professionals who have been running workshops for over three years now for kids, youth and adults.
 We focus on being fun and inspirational.
 We're doing this to share our passion.

 All our mentors are expected at minimum to have working with children/vulnerable people or equivalent licensing.

 Capture the flag games are puzzles based on real world information security vulnerabilities.
 Race against the clock solving complex and fun exercises gathering ‘flags’ to earn points.

 Presented by Dronesec, this workshop combines both a theoretical and practical component that aims to educate children about drones and how drones can be helpful to us as a society, how they’re used for good, and how we can help to protect against them being used for bad.

 The cyber safety workshop covers a range of topics including password management, your identity on the web, with real case studies and student interaction.